 Marc-Andre Fleury becomes the fourth goalie to play in 1,000 NHL games

 ST. PAUL, Minn.
-(AP) — Marc-Andre Fleury became the fourth goalie in NHL history to play in 1,000 games when he started Sunday for the Minnesota Wild against the Winnipeg Jets.
+(AP) — Marc-Andre Fleury became the fourth goalie in NHL history to play in 1,000 games on Sunday in the Minnesota Wild’s game against the Winnipeg Jets.

 AP NHL: https://apnews.com/hub/NHL